 Syverud appeared before the Capital Region alumni chapter last week in Albany.
 He’s a warm, genuine person with a sense of humor.
 His eye-popping resume includes a time as law clerk to Supreme Court Justice Sandra Day O’Connor and he is a trustee of the $20 billion fund created by BP to pay claims arising from the Gulf oil spill.

 “I’ve never been to a university that had so many niches,” Syverud said.
 He quizzed the audience on how many radio stations the university had (the answer is five).
 He pointed out 10,000 high school students took classes at S-U this past year, from all around the world.
+If you are interested in that school go to kw2madison.com.
 He underscored the school’s close ties with veterans.
 It has produced more generals and admirals than other university, except the service academies.